maximilien/musings/blogs/ai/5.1/outline.md

 ---

 ## Title Options
-1. **Introducing ClawMax: OpenClaw to the Max!** ⭐ (Primary)
-2. From One Agent to an Army: Building ClawMax on OpenClaw
+**Introducing ClawMax: OpenClaw to the Max!** ⭐ (Primary) From One Agent to an Army: Building ClawMax on OpenClaw
-3. ClawMax: When Your AI Agents Need Mission Control

 ---

 ## Opening Hook (100 words)

-**Option A** (Problem-focused):
-"You started with one OpenClaw agent.
-Then three.
-Then ten.
-Suddenly you're managing dozens of AI agents across multiple projects, each with their own identity, skills, and responsibilities.
-You're drowning in terminal windows, losing track of which agent is doing what, and manually coordinating tasks that should happen automatically.
-Sound familiar?"

-**Option B** (Vision-focused):
-"What if managing 100 AI agents was as easy as managing a 10-person team?
+What if managing 100 AI agents was as easy as managing a 10-person team?
 What if your AI agents could coordinate themselves, run scheduled workflows, and operate 24/7 without constant supervision?
-That's the vision behind ClawMax - taking OpenClaw's powerful agent framework to the max."
+That's the vision behind ClawMax - taking OpenClaw's powerful agent framework to the max.

 ---